adamsteer/f4g-oceania-pdal/readme.md

 Using Conda, create a new virtual environment like:

-`conda create -n f4g-pdal-workshop python pdal python-pdal entwine jq numpy pandas matplotlib jupyter scipy seaborn -c conda-forge`
+`conda create -n f4g-pdal-workshop python pdal=2.1 python-pdal entwine jq numpy pandas matplotlib jupyter scipy seaborn -c conda-forge`

+(for now, please keep to PDAL version 2.1 - a kind tester has identified an issue with PDAL 2.2 and some of the exercises.
+Fixes are coming!)

 This creates a virtual environment with PDAL, PDAL Python bindings, and Entwine installed, using the `conda-forge` channel.
 It also installs the `jq` command line utility, for parsing PDAL's metadata responses.
 Numpy, Pandas, Matplotlib and Jupyter are all Python packages for data manipulation and visualisation.